Event Date & TimeClick the calendar icon to add events

 Specific Learning Objectives:

-- Review opioid use disorder (neuroanatomy and pathophysiology of the brain’s reward system, typical clinical presentations, typical behaviours, DSM-5 criteria).
+- Identify opioid use disorder (neuroanatomy and pathophysiology of the brain’s reward system, typical clinical presentations, typical behaviours, DSM-5 criteria).

-- Review the model of addiction as a chronic disease, requiring long term management by health care professional(s) as well as mental health, spiritual and social support.
+- Explain the model of addiction as a chronic disease, requiring long term management by health care professional(s) as well as mental health, spiritual and social support.

 - Perform a comprehensive assessment of an individual with opioid use disorder and select appropriate treatment options.

-- Understand the unique pharmacology of methadone and buprenorphine/naloxone and participate effectively in prescriber – pharmacist collaborative care.
+- Recognize the unique pharmacology of methadone and buprenorphine/naloxone and participate effectively in prescriber – pharmacist collaborative care.

 - Identify potential and actual drug interactions.